walkerlala/bignum/README.md

 ## Features
 - Large precision (at most 96 digits) and scale (at most 30 digits) decimal
+- Optimized for speed;
+- Each `Decimal` object occupies fixed 64 bytes; no dynamic allocation;
 - compile-time calculation with `constexpr` expression

-- Currently only Linux platform with gcc/clang is tested.
+Currently only Linux platform with gcc/clang is tested.
 A compiler with C++20 support is required.

 ## Initialization
 A Decimal could be initialized from string/integer/floating point values;